ooici/ioncore-python/README.txt

 - Requires Carrot 0.10.10
 - Message headers now contain status code for every message.
 'OK is the default and 'ERROR' is set on error
+- BaseProcess.rpc_send now raises a ReceivedError in case the RPC comes back with status='ERROR'
 - Changed reply_ok and reply_err: a dict content value will not be modified
 - Fixed imports and tests throughout the code base